Put on Your Gloves and Get Out Your Chopsticks – or shovel! There are GINGKO NUTS (銀杏) on the ground to be gathered!

 In downtown Tsukuba, both sides of the Gakuen road are lined with gingko trees (itcho, イチョウ) for a couple of kilometers, and the female trees usually drop prodigious amounts of their smelly, but healthy and delicious, nuts on the road and sidewalk.
 As you can imagine, early-bird gingko nut (ginnan) lovers are out first thing in the morning trying to gather up their fill of this expensive (if store bought) seasonal delicacy.
 Plenty of gingko tree also grow in Tsukuba`s parks, temples and campuses.

 For this task they need to bring the necessary equipment, which means at least a pair of plastic gloves and a plastic bag, but often includes a pair of long chopsticks.
-When I first saw this, I thought these people just didn’t want to get their hands all stinky.
-It turns out, though, that touching the fruit which contains the nut, can cause terrible skin rashes which take a long time to go away.
+When I first saw this, I thought that it was just that these people didn’t want to get their hands all stinky.
+It turns out, though, that touching the fruit which contains the nut can cause terrible skin rashes which take a long time to go away.

 Many locals, especially the elderly, like to have two or three nuts a day (more than that is said to be bad for you) as they believe it is good for the heart.
 Some believe that it acts as an aphrodisiac.
 In Western countries the extract (in pill form) has become popular at health food stores (though the trees and fresh nuts are not common due to the unusual odor and mess they create).